plosslaw/CS3203-SPA-TEAM-07/Team07/Report07/iteration1/Team07.md

 Then there is the `stringPredicate` combinator that repeatedly applies the `charPredicate` until a failure occurs, and then resets the state back to just before the failure.

-This method of capturing failure and reseting the state, is used heavily.
+This method of capturing failure and reset the state, is used heavily.
 It can be used for repetition checking as in `stringPredicate` or it can be used to use an alternative parser if one fails.

-Another parser combinator used alot is the `stringMatch` which matches the character in the source at index position to the characters in sequence in the string argument.
+Another parser combinator used a lot is the `stringMatch` which matches the character in the source at index position to the characters in sequence in the string argument.
 E.g. `stringMatch(s, "hello")` matches the source code `hellothere` up until before the character `t`.

 With these primitive combinators, we can build a parser for PQL and SIMPLE.